Skip to content

 • DD_TAGS: Application tags

-In addition to setting project name, environment name, and version during application initialization, you can also set these through the following methods:
+In addition to setting the project name, environment name, and version number during application initialization, you can also set them in the following two ways:

 DD_TAGS="project:your_project_name,env=test,version=v1" ddtrace-run python app.py

-• Configure custom tags directly in _ddtrace.conf.
-This affects all data sent to the DataKit tracing service and should be carefully considered:
+• Configure custom tags directly in ddtrace.conf.
+This method affects all data sent to the DataKit tracing service, so use it with caution:

 [inputs.ddtrace.tags]